How to Spend a Day in Paris

 In this post, we’re going to show you how to spend a day in Paris.
 Being locals in Paris, we know the city well, and we can help you to find the perfect plan for Paris in a day.
 This tried-and-true Paris one-day itinerary is one that we’ve walked ourselves many times with friends visiting us, and it goes through well-known sights like Notre Dame or the Eiffel Tower to some of our favorite sights in Paris.

-We’ve put together this guide to what to see in Paris for a day to help ensure that you fall in love with this magnificent city –and hopefully, make sure that you leave already scheming about how you can return.
+We’ve put together this guide to what to see in Paris for a day to help ensure that you fall in love with this magnificent city – and hopefully, make sure that you leave already scheming about how you can return.

-» Paris by Train: find the best prices and book your train tickets with Omio
+» Book your flight tickets with Omio; book your train tickets with Omio

 » Where to Stay: Best Districts to Stay in Paris